rraggl/rraggl/_posts/2016-04-03-Bye-Bye-Internet!.md

 However, most of my day to day browsing and e-Mailing will be done by using my mobile phone.
 "What?" you will say, "You just wrote in an article last year that you recommend against smartphones!"

 True.
 But as almost everything in life, things are not black and white here.
+While I detest the way that they are making us ever more unsocial, I am fully aware of the usefulness of the tool "Smartphone".

 My contract extension with T-Mobile Netherlands was coming up and I decided to pick one of their new contracts which you can adjust up or down as you need.
 The basic one with unlimited calls / texts and 3 GB of data turned out to be almost 15,- Euros cheaper than my current one which only has 1 GB, so that can't be bad.
 So I went for that and picked up an iPhone 6 128 GB with that.
 All with abandoning home Internet in mind: I could keep all my music and data on my phone and still use it to tether my iPad or Laptop to for browsing and e-Mailing.

 I still have turned off almost all notifications and don't have push e-Mail enabled.
 Instead I pull messages every three hours from 07:00 to 21:00.
 And that really helps battery life too.